 Telluride is a spectacular backdrop for this intensive program.
 In addition to being a designated national historic district and Colorado creative arts district, the town is surrounded by 13,000-foot peaks . . . the sheer force of their beauty and solitude instill a level of peace that welcomes creativity.
 Out of class, students can hike trails in easily accessed wilderness areas, or amble along the San Miguel River.
 With cool nights and warm days, nothing beats the Colorado Rocky Mountains as a perfect setting for the American Academy of Bookbinding.

-Many of the courses offered at AAB begin with a Sunday evening gathering to meet the other students and the instructor, become familiar with the studio and spend some time preparing textblocks to put in the presses for the night if needed.
-Students in these courses should plan to arrive the Saturday before or early on Sunday.
-It is also advised to come a day early to become accustomed to the altitude if traveling from a lower elevation.
+Many of the courses offered at AAB begin with a Sunday evening gathering to meet the other students and the instructor, to become familiar with the studio, and to spend some time preparing for the week ahead.
+Students in these courses should plan to arrive on the Saturday before class or early on Sunday.
+It is also advised to arrive on Saturday in order to become accustomed to the altitude if traveling from a lower elevation.

-In Telluride, students can choose to make their own housing arrangements or have the Academy assist them.
-In arranged housing, students stay in condominiums and houses within walking distance of the AAB studio, shops, galleries and hiking trails.
-Students stay in private rooms in a shared house or condo, or can stay in a private condo/hotel at a higher rate.
-Usually students are paired in two and three-bedroom accommodations; occasionally a student will need to stay in a one-bedroom unit.
+In Telluride, students can choose to make their own housing arrangements or they may stay in AAB-arranged housing if they would benefit from the reduced price.
+In arranged housing, students stay in condominiums and houses within walking distance of the AAB studio.
+Usually students are paired in two and three-bedroom accommodations; occasionally a student will have the opportunity to stay in a one-bedroom unit at a higher rate.
+AAB-arranged housing is available at 4pm on the Saturday before class and must be vacated by 10am on the Saturday after class.
 The Academy is dedicated to finding accommodations for students as economically as possible, so please let us know your situation and we will try to find a creative housing solution.
 Seasonal camping (mid-May through mid-October) is available within walking distance of the Academy studio, and there are several National Forest campgrounds within 10 miles of Telluride.
-If you are making your own housing arrangements, please call the Academy for a list of preferred accommodations.General Information for Students

 The facilities are excellent and it was great that we were allowed access even late into the night if we wanted.
 I was glad to take advantage and use the space and equipment as much as possible during the two weeks.